eclipse-iceoryx/iceoryx2/examples/python/README.md

 ## Build

-Compile the iceoryx2 Python language bindings into the virutal environment by calling:
+Compile the iceoryx2 Python language bindings into the virtual environment by calling:

 ```sh